 We explore painting, drawing, clay, cartooning, anime, still life, Impressionism, Picasso, Kahlo, tessellations, symmetry, weaving, photography, mosaics, block printing, sculpting, as well as seasonal activities.

-In addition to our Spanish Immersion Program, we offer a variety of languages depending on the interests of the students.
+In addition to our Spanish Immersion Program, we offer Spanish to Middle School students.

 Soccer Shots | Soccer for the 3year old-8 year old set